scionproto/scion/doc/BeaconService.md

 ### Beacon Store

-The beacon store is the heart of the beacon server.
+The beacon store is the heart of the BS.
 It stores the received verified beacons according to the configured path policies.
 Also, it handles the verified revocations.
 The interface definition for handlers and periodic tasks to interact with the store is listed below.